 The lintels under eaves are patterned with colorful paintings.
 On the gate hangs a plaque inscribed by Emperor Guangxu with 'Yiheyuan’ (Summer Palace), which literally means to maintain energy and mellow the soul.
 A Danbi Stairway Stone Carvings leading to the entrance is chiseled with two relief dragons playing with a ball.
 It was moved from the Yuanmingyuan Ruins (Old Summer Palace) in 1937, symbolizing royal dignity.
 In front, a couple of bronze lions crouch on white marble pedestals on either side, with male in the south and female in the north.

-Visitors will be impressed by the three big and vigorous characters '颐和园' (Summer Palace) written on the plaque.
+Visitors will be impressed by the three big and vigorous characters 'Yi He Yuan' (Summer Palace) written on the plaque.
 About the origin of these characters, there was an interesting story passed down from generation to generation.
 During the restoration of Summer Palace, the Empress Dowager Cixi decreed an order to craftsmen for a proper plaque.
 After consultation, they appealed to Emperor Guangxu for an inscription thought he was the only one who is able to do it.
 The Emperor was so pleased to accept their request.
-He quickly picked up a writing brush and wrote the three words '颐和园', but these words were terribly twisting.
-When Empress Dowager Cixi saw it, she angrily asked the craftsmen to take it off.
+He quickly picked up a writing brush and wrote the three characters 'Yi He Yuan', but these characters were terribly twisting.
+When Empress Dowager Cixi saw the plaque, she angrily asked the craftsmen to take it off.
 Hearing about this, the Emperor Guangxu broke out in a cold sweat and made up his mind to practice calligraphy.
 (Empress Dowager Cixi took charge of state affairs for decades and Emperor Guangxu is only a nominal ruler at that time.)
-Finally through earnest effort and by apprenticing a master who had good handwriting, the Emperor could finish the three words with one stroke, and his calligraphy work was satisfactory to all courtiers and Cixi as well.
+Finally through earnest effort and by apprenticing a master who had good handwriting, the Emperor could finish the three characters with one stroke, and his calligraphy work was satisfactory to all courtiers and Cixi as well.
 Then, it was made a plaque with nine dragons around hanging above the East Palace Gate.

 Regardless the truth of the story, the East Palace Gate makes the Summer Palace more magnificent and grand with this plaque.
 In addition, about 200 meters (218.7 yards) outside the superb East Palace Gate stands a wooden archway that visitors will see before arriving at the East Palace Gate, named Hanxu and Yanxiu Decorated Archway.
 'Hanxu' in the east indicates 'picturesque scenery', and 'Yanxiu' in the west means 'capturing beauty'.
 Under the saddle roof, brims on either side are deep-carved with dragons and phoenix panels.
 The archway, as the first structure leading to the entrance, it perfectly points out for visitors the theme of the Summer Palace.